piyushkb/Green-thumb/README.md

-"Green Thumb is an image classification-based AI project that can identify plants."
+"Green Thumb is an image classification-based Core ML project that can identify plants."

 Features